PRProd/HA-Firemote/README.md

 ## Download and Setup via Home Assistant UI & HACS
 1. [Turn on ADB Debugging](https://www.youtube.com/watch?v=40iVXrTWcPU) on your Amazon, Shield, Xiaomi, Chromecast, or Android TV device
-1. Set up the Home Assistant [Android Debug Bridge Integration](https://www.home-assistant.io/integrations/androidtv/) and connect it to your device (**required**)
+1. Set up the Home Assistant [Android Debug Bridge Integration](https://www.home-assistant.io/integrations/androidtv/) and connect it to your device (**always required in every setup**)
-1. For non Amazon Fire devices only, set up the Home Assistant [Android TV Remote Integration](https://www.home-assistant.io/integrations/androidtv_remote/) and connect it to your device. (optional)
+1. Optionally, for non Amazon Fire devices only, you may additionally choose to set up the Home Assistant [Android TV Remote Integration](https://www.home-assistant.io/integrations/androidtv_remote/) and connect it to your device. (optional)
 1. Click on HACS and select Frontend
 1. In the lower right-hand corner, click the "+ EXPLORE & DOWNLOAD REPOSITORIES" button
 1. Search for, and click on "Firemote Card" then click the "DOWNLOAD" button in the lower right-hand corner